Our Top 3 Picks

 Why We Like It – Labrador ancestors come from the north.
 As it’s colder up there, the Labs have a big appetite.
 Give your pup everything he needs with this formula just for them.

 You can be sure your Lab baby will get good and balanced nutrition from Purina.
 Protein is extremely important and is the most important ingredient in dog food.
 It should always be listed at the first ingredient.
 In this case, the protein of choice is chicken.
 Healthy levels of glucosamine levels support their joints and cartilage.

 Another important ingredient of a lot of puppy food has is DHA.
 This is the fatty acid that helps with cognitive development.
 For immune system health, optimal levels of antioxidants are added along with plenty of other nutrients each with their specific purpose, giving your dog a well-rounded diet.

 + High-quality ingredients

 + Delicious taste

 Why We Like It – The ratio of proteins and fats are higher than average.
-This will help regulate your dog’s weight while giving them what they need to grow big and strong!
+Purina Pro Plan Puppy will help regulate your dog’s weight while giving them what they need to grow big and strong!

 Hill’s has years of scientific research behind each of their recipes.
 You can be sure their formula will specifically target your Lab puppy’s nutritional needs.
 Labradors typically weigh more than 55lbs at maturity, making this dog food a great choice for them.
 With glucosamine and chondroitin present in the mix to help with bone and muscular development, your Labrador puppy will be a lean machine.

-All the ingredients used in this dry dog food are global ingredients you can trust.
+All the ingredients used in the Hill’s Science Diet Large Breed dry dog food are global ingredients you can trust.
 Made in the USA, feel safe in what you’re putting in your dog’s body.
 For Labrador puppy’s coats, the exclusive blend of omega 6 fatty acids will give them a healthy and shiny coat.